 The name is Pond, Simon Pond.
 There once was a big fish in a small pond, and his name is Simon Pond.
-He was a teenage star in his region and was drafted by the Montreal Expos in 1994.
-After 10 years of persevering in the Minors, Pond got an invite to the Toronto Blue Jays camp in 2004, and after a very good Spring Training where Pond batted .338 with 4 HRs and a team best 23 hits, he was the talk of camp.
-As Spring Training finished, Blue Jays GM J.P.
-Ricciardi traded a promising youngster named Jayson Werth to the Dodgers for Jason Frasor on March 29, 2004 to make room for Simon Pond on the Blue Jays Opening Day roster.
+He was a teenage baseball star in his Canadian region and was drafted by the Montreal Expos in 1994.
+After 10 years of persevering in the Minors, Pond got an invite to the Toronto Blue Jays big league camp in 2004 as a non-roster invitee, and after a very good Spring Training where Pond batted .338 with 4 HRs and a team best 23 hits, he was the talk of camp.
+As Spring Training finished, Blue Jays general manager J.P.
+Ricciardi traded a promising youngster named Jayson Werth to the Dodgers for Jason Frasor on March 29, 2004 to make room for Pond on the Blue Jays Opening Day roster.
 All congratulations to Pond for doing what he needed to do to make the roster.
 He worked hard when many players would have quit years earlier.
 For Jayson Werth, it was a painful reminder of going from top-prospect to a player who was nearing a crossroads in his career.

 “I knew something was happening,” said Jayson Werth about the trade.
 “There were some trade rumors and people would call from home and say they read stuff on the internet.”